clastix/kamaji/docs/content/guides/kamaji-azure-deployment.md

 az account set --subscription "MySubscription" az login
 ```
-> Currently, the Kamaji setup, including Admin and Tenant clusters need to be deployed within the same Azure region.
-Cross-regions deployments are not supported.

 ## Access Admin cluster
 In Kamaji, an Admin Cluster is a regular Kubernetes cluster which hosts zero to many Tenant Cluster Control Planes.
 The admin cluster acts as management cluster for all the Tenant clusters and implements Monitoring, Logging, and Governance of all the Kamaji setup, including all Tenant clusters.
-For this guide, we're going to use an instance of Azure Kubernetes Service - AKS as the Admin Cluster.
+For this guide, we're going to use an instance of Azure Kubernetes Service (AKS) as Admin Cluster.

 Throughout the following instructions, shell variables are used to indicate values that you should adjust to your own Azure environment: